wfailla/un-orchestrator/orchestrator/README.md

     implementation for the switch manager, according to the API exported by the vSwitch itself.

-Currently, the un-orchestrator supports OpenvSwitch (OvS) and the extensible DataPath daemon (xDPd) as vSwitches.
+Currently, the un-orchestrator supports OpenvSwitch (OvS), the extensible DataPath daemon (xDPd) and the Ericsson Research Flow Switch (ERFS) as vSwitches, although further vSwiches can be supported by writing a module implementing a proper API.
 If you are interested to add the support for a new virtual switch, please check the file [network_controller/switch_manager/README.md](network_controller/switch_manager/README.md).